alanmansour/GramAI/reports/README.md

 >
 > Answer:

-We used hydra for configuring the parameters of our experiments in config files.
-Each experiment has it's own config file.
-We specify which config file we want to use by specifying the file name when running the python script. `python -u src/train_model.py training=training_fast2`.
-We have a training config that includes training hyperparameters like lr, epochs, batch size and so one.
+We used Hydra for configuring the parameters of our experiments in config files.
+Each experiment has its own config file.
+We specify which config file we want to use by specifying the file name when running the Python script: `python -u src/train_model.py training=training_fast2`.
+We have a training config that includes training hyperparameters like `lr`, `epochs`, `batch_size` and so on.
 We also have one for making data as we can choose the size of the dataset we want to download and process.

 ### Question 13